f <- function() {

 #> [4] "package:grDevices" "package:utils" "package:datasets"

-#> [7] "package:methods" "Autoloads" "package:base"The global environment sits at the bottom, with attached packages stacked above it and package:base near the top.
-This is why you can call mean() without writing base::mean(): R walks the chain, finds mean in the base package, and uses it.
+#> [7] "package:methods" "Autoloads" "package:base"The global environment sits at the bottom, attached packages stack above it, and package:base lives near the top.
+That is why you can call mean() without writing base::mean(): R walks the chain, finds mean in the base package, and uses it.
+But the search path only governs lookups that start from the global environment.
+What governs lookups inside a function?

 Exercises